adnanmuhtadi/milestone-project-2/README.md

 ## Testing

 Testing was taken place during my build of the site.
 I was utilising Brackets plugin 'Live Preview' to visually see what my website looks like with every change that is made.
 I was also utilising Chrome Dev Tools to assist with changes when code was not working as planned.
 Within Chrome Dev Tools, I was also utilising the responsive views to see the development for the responsive sizes.
+To test the JS that i was using, i would be using Chrome Dev Tools and choosing Console to make sure everything was running smoothly.

 In this section, I would be testing the User Stories taken from the User Experience Section (UX), testing the functionality and usability, testing the responsive views as well as browser testing.